canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 Using a self-support model requires that the responsible teams:

 * Have a proper process in place to manage the evaluation and the introduction of open source software in the organization.
-* Maintain and track thorough lists of all software used how and by whom (open source and proprietary).
+* Maintain and track thorough lists of all software used how and by whom.
-* Ensure updates are applied in a timely fashion for all software (open source and proprietary).
+* Ensure updates are applied in a timely fashion.

 User and developer community should be leveraged for general support questions as well as reporting bugs, creating feature requests and code contributions.